 Testing urinary pH is easy, but you need pH litmus paper sticks to do the test.
-These are very easy to find and cheap, found at your local pharmacy or online for almost no bucks.
+These are very easy to find, and very cheap, found at your local pharmacy or online for almost no bucks.
 Just ask.

 Our urinary tract infection treatment teas

 - Aunt Vadge’s UTI Tea – Alkaline Urinary pH (pH of 7.0 or higher)

 - Aunt Vadge’s UTI Tea – Acidic Urinary pH (pH of 7.0 or lower)